solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 	}
 }
 ```
 The default output shows a lot of data.
 Fields like "existingLanguages", "masterLanguage", "changed", "created", "startPublish", "stopPublish" are probably not needed for the frontend.
 Other fields like "contentLink", "parentLink" are too intense in data and would be preferred as integer ids.
-At the same time "mainContentArea" lists only content links but not its content.
-Also, if I would use `enum` somewhere as `propertyDataType`, it will be serialized as number, while I would like it to be rendered as string name.
+At the same time, "mainContentArea" lists only content links but not its content.
+Also, if I would use `enum` somewhere as `propertyDataType`, it will be serialized as a number, while I would like it to be rendered as a string name.
 Most of the fields have value and `propertyDataType` options which is in most cases useless.
-For a boolean field I would like to have only `fieldname : value`.
+For a boolean field, I would like to have only `fieldname : value`.

-In real project I would like to get something like this:
+In a real project I would like to get something like this:
 ```json
 {
 	"contentType": "ProductPage",